 You can use Text Block or Button List Block to collect user's inquiries.
 Other than directing users to another block, a button can also open a website, provide users with a quick and easy way to share your bot.
 You can open a Webview to choose date and time for food delivery.

-You may use Text Blocks to ask about customer information such as email address, phone number, delivery address,...You can enable "Save Response to Variable" to save user's response.
+You may use Text Blocks to ask about customer information such as email address, phone number, delivery address,...You can enable "Capture User Response" to save user's response.